wp-plugins/transients-manager/readme.txt

 Donate link: http://pippinsplugins.com/support-the-site
 Tags: transients
 Requires at least: 3.6
-Tested up to: 4.2
+Tested up to: 4.3
-Stable Tag: 1.5
+Stable Tag: 1.6.1

 Provides a UI to manage your site's transients.
 You can view, search, edit, and delete transients at will.

 == Description ==

 This is a developer's tool that provides a UI to manage your site's transients.
 You can view, search, edit, and delete transients at will.
+A toolbar option is also provided that allows you to suspend transient updates to help with testing and debugging.

 Have you found a bug or have a suggestion or improvement you'd like to submit?
 This plugin is available on [Github](https://github.com/pippinsplugins/Transients-Manager/) and pull requests are welcome!